A paper presented at the IV Human Rights in the Mediterranean Symposium

 Preparing a presentation about Internet Communications Technology (ICT), political change, and human rights in the Arab world today reminds me of a quote from Ludwig Wittgenstein: “imagine having to sketch a sharply defined picture corresponding to a blurred image.”
 Globalized and transnational ICT exists in socio-cultural contexts and political matrices of great complexity and volatility.
 At this moment, the dynamic and dialectical interactions between ICT, social movements, and emerging political structures in the Arab world are dramatic and extremely newsworthy—as well as difficult to summarize or to predict.
 This may well be an historical turning point, a landmark moment in the information revolution.
 Few policy makers and political scientists forecast that this moment would dawn in the Arab World.
 Accustomed to viewing political phenomena in the Middle East through the lens of fundamentalism, Western pundits have been at a loss to describe what is happening and why.

 What is happening now in the media and political spheres of the Arab world cannot be understood through conventional political science approaches alone.
-A more ethnographic, find-grained, and qualitative approach is required, one that views communications technology and political action as cultural practices situated in particular historical contexts.
+A more ethnographic, fine-grained, and qualitative approach is required, one that views communications technology and political action as cultural practices situated in particular historical contexts.
 A detailed view of events in Egypt, Tunisia, Bahrain, and Libya will reveal that human rights struggles in the Arab world will likely reverberate far beyond the Middle East.
 Western policy makers, scholars, and journalists are suddenly forced to reexamine their conventional views of the narrow political horizons and un-modern “cultural mentalities” of Arabs.
 News consumers in Europe and North America suddenly see democratization and human rights struggles in a new light, as surprisingly similar to their own concerns, rather than as the odd behaviors of exotic others.
 The Arab world has become less a zone of distant suffering, passive victims, and political violence, and more a familiar space of youth movements, political debate, and demands for freedom.

 Malcolm Gladwell’s dismissal of new media’s transformative and revolutionary potential notwithstanding, the long-hoped for and oft-forecast information revolution-based empowerment of civil society, individual freedoms, and political change appears to have arrived in – of all places! — the Arab world.
 As Gladwell noted in a much-cited article entitled “Small Change: Why the revolution will not be tweeted,” in The New Yorker last fall: